 This morning I had an interesting email exchange with some of my career coach friends.
 We were talking about the advice you often hear that you should just "follow your passion" and everything will fall into place for you.

-I worked for many years as a career coach, and often, when I'm writing articles for this site, I think I haven't really left that field of work.
+I worked for many years as a career coach, and often, when I'm writing articles for this site, I think I haven't really left that field of work behind.
 I've just laser-focused it on helping craft business owners.
 So, in the midst of this email exchange with my friends, I wondered, how does this "follow your passion" advice relate to craft business owners?

 The idea that, when you build a business or a career, you should simply follow your passion and everything will fall into place is tantalizing.
 Who doesn't want to believe that if we simply do what we love, everything will work out just fine?